-Fig. 4 Comparison of infiltration front in CF-bed and FC-bed at different supplied water temperatures:

-- (a) infiltration front in z-axis, - (b) infiltration front in x-axis,

-(supplied water flux $f = 0.15 \text{ kg/m}^2\text{s}$ ).
+Fig. 4 Comparison of infiltration front in CFbed and FC-bed at different supplied water temperatures: (a) infiltration front in z-axis, (b) infiltration front in x-axis, (supplied water flux $f = 0.15 \text{ kg/m}^2\text{s}$).

-Fig. 5 Comparison of temperature increase in CF-Bed and FC-Bed at the supplied water flux f = 0.15 kg/ms:

-- (a) supplied water temperature 45°C, - (b) supplied water temperature 55°C.
+Fig. 5.
+Comparison of temperature increase in CF-Bed and FC-Bed at the supplied water flux $f = 0.15 \text{ kg/m}^2\text{s}$: (a) supplied water temperature 45°C, (b) supplied water temperature 55°C.

-3.4 Effect of Supplied Water Flux
+3.4 Effect of supplied water flux

 The supplied water flux also plays an important role in water infiltration and heat transfer in the two-layered granular packed bed.
-Figs. 2 and 6 show infiltration in the granular packed beds at the supplied water fluxes of 0.15 kg/ms and 0.20 kg/ms, respectively.
+Figs. 2 and 6 show infiltration in the granular packed beds at the supplied water fluxes of 0.15 kg/m2s and 0.20 kg/m2s, respectively.
 It is found that the higher supplied water flux results in a faster infiltration rate and forms a wider infiltration layer.
 Fig. 10 shows the effect of supplied water flux on infiltration front in the granular packed beds.
-As we know that the water infiltration takes place as a result of gravity and a capillary backpressure.
-For the same layer configuration, a higher supplied water flux allows a faster infiltration front moving especially in the direction of gravity due to the gravitational force exerted downward in the z-direction as shown in Fig. 10.
+As we know, water infiltration takes place as a result of gravity and a capillary back-pressure.
+For the same layer configuration, a higher supplied water flux allows faster infiltration front movement, especially in the direction of gravity due to the gravitational force exerted downward in the z-direction as shown in Fig. 10.
 Moreover, a greater supplied water flux corresponds to higher water saturation.
-The higher water saturation leads to lower capillary backpressure which is much less than the gravitational effect resulting in an increase in water infiltration capacity.
-As shown on the graph in Fig. 10, the expansions of water infiltration front in both x and zdirections are found because capillary pressure also exerts a significant effect on the water propagation behavior inside the packed bed compared to the gravity.
+The higher water saturation leads to lower capillary back-pressure which is much less than the gravitational effect resulting in an increase in water infiltration capacity.
+As shown on the graph in Fig. 10, the expansions of water infiltration front in both x and z-directions are found because capillary pressure also exerts a significant effect on the water propagation behavior inside the packed bed compared to the gravity.
 However, in the case of smaller particles on top (FC-bed), the infiltration front tends to expand in the lateral direction (x-direction) faster than the CF-bed.
 This is because the capillary pressure becomes stronger than the gravity force which controls the fluids distribution in the top part of the packed bed.